Hugo Restrepo

-Hugo Restrepo (born March 15, 1950) is a Colombian film producer, cultural critic, and writer, renowned for his significant contributions to Colombian cinema, mainly for his films, Addictions, Subtractions (2004), and Que pase el aserrador (1984), mainly for the Neorealism movement.
-His work has left an enduring impact on the nation's modern intellectual and cultural landscape.
+Hugo Restrepo (1950–2026) was a Colombian film producer, writer, and cultural critic.
+He was known for producing the films Addictions and Subtractions (2004) and Que pase el aserrador (1984), works associated with the development of neorealism in Colombian cinema.
+His career spanned several decades and encompassed contributions to film production, cultural criticism, and literary writing.

-Among his most acclaimed productions are Sumas y restas, Rodrigo D No Futuro, and La Vendedora de Rosas—the latter two being among the first Colombian films to be screened at the Cannes Film Festival.
-Known for their raw, gritty portrayal of urban life, these films have deeply resonated with audiences, and their dialogue and themes have become ingrained in Colombian popular culture.
+Among his most acclaimed productions are Sumas y restas, Rodrigo D No Futuro, and La Vendedora de Rosas, the latter two being among the first Colombian films screened at the Cannes Film Festival.
+The films portrayed urban life and social marginalization and are regarded as significant works of Colombian cinema.
+Their themes and dialogue have had a lasting influence on Colombian popular culture.

 Biography

 Hugo Restrepo was born on March 15, 1950, in Medellín, Colombia as one of 10 children.
 His father, Hugo Restrepo Sr., was a known figure in the country's public and commercial transport industry, which he helped establish in the early 20th century.
 His mother, Fanny, was a homemaker.

 Restrepo completed his primary and secondary education at the Pontifical Bolivarian University before earning a degree in Geological Sciences and Geological Engineering from the Universidad Nacional de Colombia in Medellín.
 Despite his academic focus on geology, Restrepo nurtured a passion for cinema, which he shared with friends who would gather to watch, discuss, and later create films together.

 After completing his studies, Restrepo faced the harsh realities of working in geology during a period marked by significant violent unrest in Colombia.
 In the 1980s, fieldwork in the country’s rural areas was particularly dangerous due to threats from guerrilla and insurgent groups.
 This environment prompted Restrepo to shift his focus from geology to cinema, a field he saw as a safer and more fulfilling career path.

 His journey into film production became inseparable from his collaboration with the Colombian filmmaker Victor Gaviria.
 They met through a mutual friend, and at the time, Gaviria had already gained recognition for his award-winning writing.
 Together with Jorge Mario Vélez, Restrepo and Gaviria founded Tiempos Modernos in 1983, one of Medellín's first independent film production companies.
 After the sale of Tiempos Modernos, the partners went on to establish La Ducha Fría Producciones, continuing their work in Colombian cinema.

 In 1992, Restrepo married lawyer Patricia Schild, and the following year, the couple welcomed their daughter.
 While Restrepo had long been involved in writing short stories and collaborating on the screenplays of his films, it wasn't until Sumas y restas that he officially co-authored a screenplay with Víctor Gaviria, solidifying his role as both a producer and writer in Colombian cinema.